RobinLinus/ubercent/crypto-cash.md

 ### Improvements
 - cash could be encrypted such that you need a password to spend it.
 - cash could be signed by an trustworty authority.
-  - this slightly increases the trustworthyness of offline transactions because you can check offline if the was cash was ever charged (but not if it was copied or spent already).
+  - this slightly increases the trustworthyness of offline transactions because you can check offline if the cash was ever validly charged (but not if it was copied or spent already).
 - it could be (mechanically) folded and glued together, such that the secret is sealed.
   - this slightly increases the trustworthyness of offline transactions because if it is signed and sealed it is a little harder to copy it.
-  - This assumes the cash was created and signed by an authority that is trusted by the receiver.
+  - This assumes the cash was created and signed by an authority that is trusted by the receiver (bc the creator of the cash knows the secret).

 ## Candidates for XCC